 Exporting to Nigeria – Overview

 Nigeria is 31st in the World GDP economy rankings (source Knoema.com).
-However Nigeria is ranked a lowly 145th by the World Bank in the ease of doing business rankings.
+However, Nigeria is ranked 131st by the World Bank in terms of ease of doing business rankings.

-Nigeria has a population of 190.6 million people with a staggering 63% of the population under 25 years of age (source cia.gov).
+Nigeria has a population of over 230 million people, with a growth rate of 2.53% (source cia.gov).

 Strengths of the Nigerian market include: